Privacy Policy

 - Mobile applications (if applicable)

-By using our Services, you consent to the collection, use, and disclosure of your information as described in this Privacy Policy.
-If you do not agree with our policies and practices, please do not use our Services.
+By becoming a Member of this Association and using our Services, each Member consents to the collection, use, and disclosure of information as described in this Privacy Policy and the PMA Terms of Service.
+If a Member does not agree with these policies and practices, that Member should not use the Association's Services.

 2. Information We Collect